sethuli20241379-maker/Smart-Campus-API/README.md

 decoupled (clients do not need to have prior knowledge of endpoint structures) and evolvable (the server can change URLS without breaking clients).
 These characteristics and allowances align with a core REST principle which is loose coupling between client and server.

+Benefits of Hypermedia for client developers include reduced dependency on documentation (Clients can follow links provided in responses.
+They do not need to memorise or hardcode endpoints.), improved maintainability (Clients continues to work as long as they follow links and not fixed paths even if API structure changes.), simplified navigation (Developers can navigate through resources using links rather than constructing URLs manually, treating the API like a web application.), and better discoverability (New features and endpoints can be introduced without needing immediate client update because they will appear in responses.).